 - AWS Lambda doesn’t require any upfront investment, only a low fee per request and for the time your code runs measures in increments of 100ms.
 Easy to use, AWS Lambda works with any third-party library, even the native ones.

-Introducing AWS Lambda Function
+Introducing AWS Lambda Function for Application Development in Cloud Computing

 The code you run on AWS Lambda is a Lambda function.